prernadobriyal/prernadobriyal/README.md

-### Hie👋...I am Prerna Dobriyal, a passionate 4th-year B.Tech CSE-AI student at NIET, share my journey and and expertise in the exciting world of web development.
-This repository is your go-to resource for learning, experimenting, and mastering various web development technologies and concepts.
+### Hie👋...I am Prerna Dobriyal, a passionate 4th-year B.Tech CSE-AI student at NIET, sharing my journey in the exciting world of web development.

 ### Feel free to explore, contribute to projects, or use it as a reference while you embark on your web development journey.
 Let's code, create, and innovate together! 🚀